simon-katz/fulcro-video-series/README.md

 * `intro` : The repository at the end of the intro video
 * `normalization` : The repository at the end of the normalization video
 * `initial-state` : The repository at the end of the initial state/mutations video.
+* `dom+react` : The repository at the end of the Components, DOM, and React video.